 21st Century Learning

 Working parents, we have you covered.
 Our Extended Program on the elementary campus begins at 7:30 a.m. for before school care, and ends at 6 p.m. each day.
 After school, we offer a range of activities and classes – from jewelry making and robotics, to tennis, music lessons, and web design.
 Your children will play, continue their learning, and develop lifelong friendships.
-To learn more about our program offerings, including enrichment classes, summer camps, and conference day care, click here.
+To learn more about our offerings and see sample programs including enrichment classes, summer camps, and conference day care, click here.

 Working parents, we have you covered.
 Our Extended Program begins at the end of the regular school day and runs until 6 p.m. each day.
 We offer a range of activities and classes designed specifically for middle school students – from web design and robotics, to voice lessons, fashion design, and short story writing.
 Your children will further their learning, develop lifelong friendships, and enjoy quiet homework time.
-To learn more about our program offerings, including enrichment classes, summer camps, and conference day care, click here.
+To learn more about our offerings and see sample programs, including enrichment classes, summer camps, and conference day care, click here.